hongshuochen/EE599-HW3/README.md

 Once this is selected, the code should print the value at the current location.

-If the value of ​i ​is negative then you should prompt an appropriate message to the user and should prompt the menu options again​.
+If the value of i is negative then you should prompt an appropriate message to the user and should prompt the menu options again.
 (Eg: “Value of i cannot be negative”)

-If the value of ​i ​is greater than the size of your vector then you should prompt an appropriate message to the user and should prompt the menu options again​.
+If the value of i is greater than the size of your vector then you should prompt an appropriate message to the user and should prompt the menu options again.
 (Eg: “Value of i cannot be greater than the size of vector”)
 5. Exit.

-- Your code should do this until the user enters “​5​”, which is “​Exit​”.
-When the user selects 5​ you should print “​Exit​!” and end the execution.
+- Your code should do this until the user enters “5”, which is “Exit”.
+When the user selects 5 you should print “Exit!” and end the execution.
 - GTests are NOT required for this question.
 - Submit your code, along with a sample text file of the output for this input vector:
   - [1, 4, 5, 23, 100, 12, 18, 175]